Fashion Revolution

-Fashion Revolution is a not-for-profit global movement represented by The Fashion Revolution Foundation and Fashion Revolution CIC with teams in over 100 countries around the world.
+Fashion Revolution is a not-for-profit global movement represented by Fashion Revolution CIC, with teams in over 90 countries around the world.

 Fashion Revolution campaigns for reform of the fashion industry with a focus on the need for greater transparency in the fashion supply chain.
-Starting in 2013, Fashion Revolution has designated the anniversary of the Rana Plaza disaster in Bangladesh as Fashion Revolution Day and holds events each year.
+Starting in 2014, Fashion Revolution marks the anniversary of the Rana Plaza disaster in Bangladesh with Fashion Revolution Week and holds events each year.
 Between 2014 and 2020, millions of people around the world called on brands to answer the question Who Made My Clothes?
 The hashtag #WhoMadeMyClothes became the no.1 global trend on Twitter.
-They have faced criticisms specifically about the Transparency Index.
+They have faced criticisms specifically about the Global Fashion Transparency Index.

 History

 Fashion Revolution was founded in 2013 in response to the Rana Plaza disaster in Bangladesh by Carry Somers and Orsola de Castro.
 The organization is funded by private foundations, institutional grants, commercial organizations, and donations from individuals.
 Somers and de Castro launched the #WhoMadeMyClothes hashtag in 2014.